 Subaru BRZ Review

-Test drivers is floored by the 2013 Subaru BRZ’s performance.
+Critics are floored by the 2013 Subaru BRZ’s performance.
 Like the Mazda Miata, reviewers are astounded the BRZ's peppy engine, magnificent handling and slick-shifting transmissions.
 Autoblog writes, “There is no doubt about whether the car does what it was built to do - it handles terrifically, it sounds great especially if you're a fan of high-revving fours, it's a solid shifter with either transmission and a pleasant cabin.”

 Inside, the BRZ has front seats that are well-bolstered and comfortable, as well as rear perches that are suitable for children or a forward-facing car seat.
 And although the BRZ’s trunk is the same size as the Nissan 370Z’s, its rear seats fold for larger items.
 Despite its small size, the 2013 BRZ also earns a better safety score than most competing sports cars.